Lucas-Czarnecki/COVID-19-CLEANED-JHUCSSE/COVID-19_CLEAN/csse_covid_19_time_series_cleaned/README.md

 ### Split CSV Files

-Becasue GitHub does not allow users to upload files larger than 100MB without the third party add-on Git LFS, I have decided to split the U.S. time series data starting on August 1st, 2020.
+Because GitHub does not allow users to upload files larger than 100MB without the third party add-on Git LFS, I have decided to split the U.S. time series data starting on August 1st, 2020.
 Doing so will ensure that these csvs will continue to be updated into the future.
 (The decision to split rather than use Git LFS was made because users would need to install the latter on their end to pull data).

 You have two options if you want to work with the complete U.S. time series data: